-K'kree families enter into trade and commerce because their superiors among the knurnma direct them to do so: they strive to do well because that is their rightful place in the universe.
-Companies are proprietary, reflecting the endeavors (except for important trade negotiations) will be headed by a patriarch from the middle ("well-born") caste.
-Ships and other business capital are assigned to a family to operate, and 50% of the profits are returned to the krneruna.
+K'kree families enter into trade and commerce because their superiors among the knurruna direct them to do so; they strive to do well because that is their rightful place in the universe.
+Companies are proprietary, reflecting the endeavors (except for imporendeavors (except for important trade negotiations) will be headed by a patriarch from the middle ("well-bom") caste.
+Ships and other business capital are assigned to a family to operate, and 50% of the profits are returned to the krurruna.